-Now imagine we pass a data block through a set of layers as in Figure 36.2; its spatial dimension will not change.
-This tends to be a problem, because the receptive field of a location in the top layer will tend to have a large overlap with the receptive field for a location next to it.
+If you have several convolutional layers with stride 1, then each block of data has the same spatial dimensions.
+This tends to be a problem, because the pixels that feed a unit in the top layer will tend to have a large overlap with the pixels that feed the unit next to it.
 In turn, the values that the units take will be similar, and so there will be redundant information in the output block.
 It is usual to try and deal with this by making blocks get smaller.
-One strategy is to occasionally have a layer that has stride 2.
+One natural strategy is to occasionally have a layer that has stride 2.